Enquiry Form

 The diameter of the observation light path has been enlarged in order to achieve a field number of 25 at the imaging port.
 The resulting large FOV is capable of capturing approximately double the area of conventional optics, enabling users to gain maximum performance from large-format sensors such as CMOS detectors.

-Objectives for Large FOV Imaging
+Objectives for large FOV imaging

 Objectives with superior image flatness ensure high quality images from edge to edge.
 Utilizing the maximum potential of the OFN25 objective significantly accelerates data collection.

-Unsurpassed Nikon Optics
+Unsurpassed Nikon optics

 Nikon’s high-precision CFI60 infinity optics, designed for use with a variety of sophisticated observation methods, are highly regarded by researchers for their superb optical performance and solid reliability.